geohussain/pelican_website_src/content/Notebooks/Elementary_Geophysics/gravity1.md

 Date: 2018-04-23 10:27
 Modified: 2018-04-23 10:28
 Category: Notebooks/Elementary Geophysics
-Tags:
+Tags: Geophysics, Gravity
 Slug: Gravity-1
 Authors: Hussain AlSalem
 Summary: A forward modelling code for measuring the gravity of a sphere

 This is the content of my super blog post.
-{% notebook PythonNotebooks/gravity1.ipynb %}
+{% notebook PythonNotebooks/gravity-1.ipynb %}